greg-raven/grus/_posts/2023-08-16-serenity-is-difficult-to-find.md

 ---
-title: 'Serenity is difficult to find'
+title: "Serenity is difficult to find"
 layout: post
 categories:
 - Letters